Benedict Leonard Calvert

-Benedict Leonard Calvert (September 20, 1700 – June 1, 1732) was the 15th Proprietary Governor of Maryland from 1727 through 1731, appointed by his older brother, Charles Calvert, 5th Baron Baltimore (1699–1751).
+Benedict Leonard Calvert (20 September 1700 – 1 June 1732) was the 15th Proprietary Governor of Maryland from 1727 through 1731, appointed by his older brother, Charles Calvert, 5th Baron Baltimore (1699–1751).
 He was named after his father, Benedict Calvert, 4th Baron Baltimore (1679–1715).
 Calvert had tuberculosis and died from it on board the family ship, The Charles, on 1 June 1732, while returning to his home in England, aged 31.

 Early life

-Like many young aristocrats in 18th century England, Calvert was sent on a Grand Tour of Italy, travelling there from 1724–5.
+Like many young aristocrats in 18th-century England, Calvert was sent on a Grand Tour of Italy, travelling there from 1724 to 1725.
 During this time he studied Italian architecture and antiquities, collecting many items which were sent back to the family home at Woodcote Park in Surrey.

 Governor of Maryland

 In 1727 the young Benedict Calvert was sent to Maryland by his older brother Lord Baltimore, with instructions to take over the governorship of the colony, replacing his cousin Captain Charles Calvert.
 The handover of power from cousin to cousin was not entirely smooth.
-Captain Calvert insisted on retaining fifty percent of the 3 pence tobacco duty which was his due under legislation passed in 1727.
+Captain Calvert insisted on retaining fifty percent of the three-pence tobacco duty which was his due under legislation passed in 1727.
 Benedict was not impressed, and his younger brother Cecilius wrote to him that family opinion in England was appalled at Captain Calvert's behaviour, and "thinks him mad".
 Lord Baltimore himself wrote that Benedict should receive the full benefit of the tax.

 Benedict Calvert was replaced as Governor by Samuel Ogle in 1731.
 On arrival in Maryland, Ogle wrote to Lord Baltimore that his brother was "much worse than I imagined, and which I believe has not been mended very much by the help of Physik, of which he takes more than anyone I ever knew in my life".

 Calvert was elected a fellow of the Royal Society in March, 1731.